limitonlythesky/NFTCardGame/README.md

 ![](client/src/assets/Steel_Oct.png)  |  ![](client/src/assets/Moon_Knight.png)

 # Errors
 There one error that was faced.
-The problem was with this part of code:
+The problem was with this part of code in `client/context/index.jsx` file

 ```
 const updateCurrentWalletAddress = async () => {